avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 The procedure above can be used to install the majority of R libraries.
 However, the Bioconductor set of bioinformatics R libraries need to be installed by a special procedure.
 Bioconductor is a group of R libraries that have been developed for bioinformatics.
-This includes some R libraries that you will be using, such as the "yeastExpData", "Biostrings", etc.
+This includes R libraries such as "yeastExpData", "Biostrings", etc.

 To install the Bioconductor libraries, follow these steps: